 24th Street & Boardwalk, Virginia Beach, 23451

 A visit to the house and grounds of Upper Wolfsnare will take you back in time to the day when the Walke family was in residence.
 The lane to the house is lined with crepe myrtles which help provide a feeling of the country life in colonial Virginia.
 Trees, flowers and herbs of the house yard provide a pleasant setting for this impressive house.
 Open in July and August on Wednesdays from noon – 4 p.m.
 Admission $5 for adults, $4 for seniors and $3 for students grades K-12.

 2040 Potters Road, Virginia Beach, 23454

 Virginia Aquarium & Marine Science Center

 Come explore more than 800,000 gallons of one of the best aquariums and live animal habitats in the country!
 Check out our hundreds of hands-on exhibits, Owls Creek Path, and marshlands.
 Plus you won’t want to miss our National Geographic 3D Theater.
 Of course, with a screen so tall and wide, the National Geographic 3D Theater would be impossible to miss!
 Open daily 9 a.m. – 5 p.m.
-Admission $28 for adults, $21 for ages 3-11, $26 for seniors and military with ID, $19 for military child, $24 for military senior with ID.
-Check other prices for admission.
+Aquarium Admission $29.95 for adults, $24.95 for ages 3-11, $27.95 for seniors.

 717 General Booth Blvd., Virginia Beach, 23451